How to Make your Own Delicious Cream Cheese at Home

 Line a sieve with a clean muslin cloth.
 Don’t use a cotton dishtowel as it is too thick and won’t allow the yoghurt to render liquid.
 Cut a clean muslin cloth cut into a 25-cm square (you will need one square per 250 ml cheese) and line a sieve with it.

-Line the muslin cloth with your chosen ‘lining’, such as tomato peel ‘petals’, herb leaves, thinly sliced biltong or smoked salmon.
-You could also sprinkle the muslin cloth with spices, cocoa powder, powdered biltong or seeds and chopped nuts in a pretty pattern.
+Line the muslin cloth with your chosen ‘lining’, such as tomato peel ‘petals’, herb leaves, thinly sliced biltong or chopped chives.
+You could also sprinkle the muslin cloth with spices, cocoa powder, powdered biltong or seeds and chopped nuts.

 Now carefully scoop the cheese mixture into the cloth lining.